top of page

 Who should I ask to review my writing?

-Implore, bribe, or beg an experienced writer (check their credentials first) to do a free review of your writing.
-Or keep an eye out for my freebies—I give them out occasionally.
+Alternatively, keep an eye out for my freebies—I give them out occasionally.
 But you have to be quick!

 You can still get my full review and candid feedback to help you grow as a skilled writer.